-- 1. Choose File > Print to display the Print dialog box and set your printer options. - 2.
+- 1. From the File menu, select Print.
+The Print dialog box displays. - 2.
 Select the Print to File check box. - 3.
 Click OK.
 The Print to File dialog box displays. - 4.
 Type the name of the file you want to create in the field provided and click OK.
 Use the extension .PRN to help you identify the file as a print file.